A Quiet Danger within your calling

 There is a quiet danger that does not announce itself with crisis, failure, or even obvious sin.
 It comes subtly, often wrapped in consistency, experience, and even fruitfulness.
 It is the danger of becoming familiar with what God has made sacred in your life.

-Calling was never meant to become common.
-Assignment was never meant to become routine.
-Yet over time, what was once weighty can begin to feel manageable, what once required dependence can begin to feel automatic, and what once provoked trembling can begin to feel normal.
+Yet over time, what was once weighty can begin to feel manageable.
+What once required dependence can begin to feel automatic.
+What once provoked trembling can begin to feel normal.

 Familiarity does not usually remove you from your assignment.
 It changes how you stand inside it.
-It actively attacks your stewardship.

 In the beginning, there is fire.
 There is awe.
 There is a sense that if God does not show up, nothing works.
 You lean, you listen, you wait.
 Your posture is low because you know the weight of what you carry is not yours to sustain.
-This is how Moses approached the bush in Exodus 3.
-The ground was not inherently holy.
-The presence made it so.
-And Moses adjusted his posture accordingly.

 “Do not come near here; remove your sandals from your feet, for the place on which you are standing is holy ground.”
 (Exodus 3:5)

-Over time, something can shift.
 The same voice that once caused you to tremble becomes the voice you assume will always speak.
 The same assignment that once required consecration becomes something you believe you can execute.
-And slowly, subtly, you begin to move from dependence to familiarity.
+Slowly, without announcement, dependence gives way to assumption.

-This is where destiny begins to bend.
+This is where things begin to bend.

 “A prophet is not without honor except in his hometown and in his own household.”
 (Matthew 13:57)

 “And He did not do many miracles there because of their unbelief.”
+(Matthew 13:58)

 Familiarity will not stop God from being who He is.
 It will stop you from receiving what He is releasing.

-This is why calling must remain guarded in the place of honor.
-Paul tells Timothy in 1 Timothy 4:14
+That is why calling must remain guarded in the place of honor.

 “Do not neglect the spiritual gift within you, which was bestowed on you through prophetic utterance with the laying on of hands by the presbytery.”

-Consider Samson in Judges 16.
 His calling was clear.
 His strength was supernatural.
-His consecration was defined.
-Yet over time, familiarity with the source of his strength led to carelessness with the boundaries of his assignment.
+His consecration had boundaries.
+But familiarity with the source led to carelessness with those boundaries.

 When Delilah pressed him, the text says:

 “And she said, ‘The Philistines are upon you, Samson!’
 And he awoke from his sleep and said, ‘I will go out as at other times and shake myself free.’
 But he did not know that the Lord had departed from him.”
-(Judges 16:20, )
+(Judges 16:20)

 “I will go out as at other times…”

 “But I have this against you, that you have left your first love.”
-(Revelation 2:4,)
+(Revelation 2:4)

 “Therefore remember from where you have fallen, and repent, and do the deeds you did at first; or else I am coming to you and will remove your lampstand out of its place, unless you repent.”
 (Revelation 2:5)

-You were never called to manage your assignment.
-You were called to steward it from a place of ongoing encounter.
-The moment you begin to rely on your understanding of the assignment more than your connection to the One who gave it, you have stepped into a dangerous place.
+The moment you begin to rely on your understanding of the assignment more than your connection to the One who gave it, something has already shifted.

 Destiny is not just where you end.
 It is how you walk.

-The invitation is not to do more.
-It is to return.
 Return to the place where the voice still matters.
 Return to the place where obedience is present tense.
 Return to the place where honor governs how you approach what God has entrusted to you.

 Paul writes in 2 Timothy 1:6: